 - If non-exempt income after exemptions exceeds the AABD community standard, the case is spenddown.
 The amount of the spenddown liability is the difference between non-exempt income after exemptions and the AABD community standard.
 LTC charges anticipated for the month can be applied to meet the spenddown.

-- If anticipated LTC charges for the month at the state payment rate, plus any other applicable medical expenses, meet or exceed the spenddown liability amount, spenddown is met and the person is financially eligible.
+- If anticipated LTC charges for the month, plus any other applicable medical expenses, meet or exceed the spenddown liability amount, spenddown is met and the person is financially eligible.
 Proceed to Step 2 to budget income.

-- If anticipated LTC charges for the month at the state payment rate, plus any other applicable medical expenses, total less than the spenddown liability amount, spenddown is not met and the person is not financially eligible.
+- If anticipated LTC charges for the month, plus any other applicable medical expenses, total less than the spenddown liability amount, spenddown is not met and the person is not financially eligible.
 Enroll as an unmet spenddown case; do not budget income in Step 2.

 Step 2: Budget income using LTC deductions (post-eligibility budgeting)